-In this article we’ll share 5 tips to help you, because successful delegation, in short has 3 outcomes:
+In this article we’ll share 5 tips to help you, because successful delegation has three successful outcomes:

 - You’ll get more done across your business.

-- You’ll have more time to spend doing tasks you should be doing.
+- You’ll have more time to spend doing those tasks you should be doing.

 - You’ll get your life back!

-Don’t panic if you are, this is a judgement-free zone!
+Don’t panic if you’re nodding your head, this is a judgement-free zone!
 The pressures of running a business can make you hold tightly onto control, but this will hold you back.
 Learning to delegate is an essential skill as a leader, one that will get your productivity to skyrocket.
-But this transition can be quite a challenge, so we’re here to help you!
+But this transition can be quite a challenge, so we’re here to help you.

 Step 1: Change your mindset

-The biggest hurdle you face learning to delegate is being stuck in your ways or reluctant to change.
-It’s normal to be afraid of letting go of control, that if you don’t do everything yourself then nothing will be up to par.
-But micromanaging will prevent your business from expanding and frustrate your team who will feel that you don’t trust them.
+The biggest hurdle you face learning to delegate is being stuck in your ways, or reluctant to change.
+It’s normal to be afraid of letting go of control or worried that if you do it won’t be done to your high standards.
+But micromanaging will prevent your business from expanding.
+Worse it could frustrate your team who will feel that you don’t trust them.
 It’s crucial to focus on the positives instead of being ruled by your fears.
-The more you hold onto a closed-minded outlook, the harder it is to unlearn.
+The more you hold onto a need to micro-manage, the harder it is to unlearn.

 Step 2: Evaluate your workload